pablo-abc/felte/packages/site/markdown/docs/latest/solid/en/helper-functions.md

 - With an object in order to replace the whole store's value.
 - With an updater function to update the whole store's value.

+> **NOTE**: TypeScript users, if using the string path version, must always use dot notation even if referring to arrays.
+E.g. `user.friends.0.name`.

 Using `setData` as an example:

 ```javascript